foxBMS/foxbms-2/docs/tools/fox/etl/fox_etl.rst

 is able to correctly convert these values to the needed phyiscal unit with the optional parameter ``timestamp_factor``.
-Internally all timestamp values are multiplied with the ``timestamp_factor`` to interpred these values as duration in microseconds.
+Internally all timestamp values are multiplied with the ``timestamp_factor`` to interpret these values as duration in microseconds.
 The default value of ``timestamp_factor`` is 1000000 for timestamp values in seconds.
 If the timestamp values are in milliseconds, the ``timestamp_factor`` needs